Pitchstep/seth.run/README.md

 ## Update notes

 ### V1.201 Tiny Patch #2
 [/credits] Added some more credits.
-Thank you for contributing!
+Thank you for contributing!<br>
 [New Page] Added a page that redirects you to the Alpha Site. https://seth.run/alpha

 ### V1.201 Tiny Patch #1